top of page

 Supervision & Training

-I offer professional training and clinical supervision to:
+We offer professional training and clinical supervision to:

 • Clinicians-in-training (doctorate-level)